-AKAI GXC-760D: Replacing the Lamps
+AKAI GXC-760D: Servicing the Reel Motors

-This is the controls block.
+This is the completed board.

 Next I was eager to test the serviced motors.
 I have reassembled the mechanical block and loaded a cassette.
 The two motors accelerated very quickly and snapped my tape in a split-second.
 I observed that both the supply and the take-up reels were spinning in reverse.
 I cannot explain why this was happening since I noted carefully the way the wires were originally soldered.
 Upon re-soldering I have carefully respected these notes.
 Total disaster.
 After inverting the connections to both motors it appears that everything works as it should.
 Play mode delivers constant torque.
 Fast forward and fast rewind is smooth again.